 Using a checklist to document your process helps to manage your time.
 It’s easy to sit down at your computer with the intentions of getting things done.
 Without a plan or a process you can spend way too much time getting ready to do the task without ever getting anything done.
 Having your checklist in advance you can follow the steps or tasks one by one only working on that thing until you are done.

-Here are 5 simple steps to using checklists to manage your business:
+Here are 5 simple steps to using checklists to manage your business success:

 - Use an online tool to document the steps.
 You can use Word or other desktop document tools but I prefer online tools as much as possible.
 With online tools you can access them anywhere or anytime.
 My favorite no-cost tools for mind mapping, brainstorming and documenting steps is Mindmeister.